javayhu/Ganks-for-andoirdweekly.net/README.md

 This project crawls and parses weekly newsletters created by [androidweekly.net](http://androidweekly.net/), which is a free newsletter that helps you to stay cutting-edge with your Android Development.

 It not only parses the post items in one weekly issue, but also extracts the main content of each post item's web page for you.

+**Notice that only weekly issues later than issue #103 are parsed since older weekly issues have diffrent DOM tree of web page and less helper for current Android development.**

+If you want to parse older weekly issues, you can add these code in `src/main/java/data/AndroidWeeklyNetParser.java`

 ## Two main models